Joshabracks/Lycan-DB/lycan/README.md

 **PARAMETER VALIDATIONS**: Within the parameter object, the user may store variables that serve as validators for the specific parameter when it is being passed.
 Accepted validation variables are as follows:

 **type**: Verifies if the parameter passed matches the type set within the variable.
 If this variable is set and a value is passed that does not match typeof() the entire object will be rejected with an error.
-SPECIAL CASE: if the type is set to "email" lycan will verify if it is a valid email string.
+SPECIAL CASE: if the type is set to "email" lycan will verify if it is a valid email string.  **Relationships:** type: "ManyToMany" and type: "OneToMany" will create a relationship.
+(See "Relationships below").

 **min**: REQUIRES TYPE TO BE SET TO STRING OR NUMBER - If type is set to "string" min will verify that the length of the string is not less than the min variable given or return an error.
 If type is set to "number" min will verify that the value of the number is no less than the variable given or return an error.